cyn1x/.dotfiles/install-windows-apps/README.md

 ﻿# install-windows-apps

-Installs applications for the Windows Operating System using the Chocolatey package manager.
+Installs applications for the Windows Operating System using the Winget and/or Chocolatey package manager.

-The purpose of this is to remove the tedious repetitive work from provisioning or resetting devices at home.
+The purpose of this is to remove the tedious repetitive work from provisioning or resetting devices at home using Microsoft Deployment Toolkit (MDT) or requiring installs out of hours to make use of off-peak internet quota.

 ## Installation